TezDevs/digital-hooligan/docs/attention-first-draft.md

-They tell you when action is required, when waiting is safer, and when more investigation is needed.
+They tell you when action is required, when waiting is safer, and when investigation is needed.

 This doesn’t make dashboards simpler in absolute terms.
 It makes them **honest**.

 Honest about uncertainty.
 Honest about tradeoffs.
-Honest about what they can and cannot tell you in the moment.
+Honest about what they can and can’t tell you in the moment.

-The mistake most teams make is treating clarity as polish— something added at the end once the data is “done.”
+The mistake most teams make
+is treating clarity as polish— something added after the data is “done.”

-In reality, clarity has to be designed first.
+In reality, clarity has to come first.
 It determines what earns space, what gets deferred, and what stays out entirely.